khulnasoft-lab/codeql-migrator/README.md

 ## 🛠 Using as a GitHub Action

-You can use this tool directly as a GitHub Action in your workflows:
+Add this workflow to your repository to automatically migrate CodeQL from v2 to v3:

+:/.github/workflows/codeql-migration.yml
-name: Migrate CodeQL
+name: CodeQL Migration
 on:
   schedule:
     - cron: '0 0 * * 1'  # Runs every Monday